-Paris is a city full of green spaces, large and small, but the Jardin du Luxembourg is like no other.
-It is located in the 6th arrondissement, on the edge of Saint-Germain-des-Prés in one of the most exclusive parts of the city.
+Paris has plenty of lush spots to picnic and people-watch.
+But the Jardin du Luxembourg?
+It is in a class of its own.
+Nestled in the 6th arrondissement, right between the Saint-Germain-des-Prés and the Latin quarter, this is in one of the most exclusive neighborhoods of the city.

 1. The Gardens were created by Queen Marie de Medicis.

-Instead she bought the hotel particulier (private mantion) called the “Luxembourg” estate in 1612 and commissioned the construction of a new palace from the architect Salomon de Brosse, inspired by the Pitti palace in her native Florence, Italy.
+Instead she bought the hotel particulier (private mansion) called the “Luxembourg” estate in 1612 and commissioned the construction of a new royal palace from the architect Salomon de Brosse, inspired by the Pitti palace in her native Florence, Italy.

 The 8 hectares of land that surrounded the residence would become part of the Jardin du Luxembourg, inspired by the vast Florentine garden that she dreamed of.